top of page

 Sleeve gastrectomy is now the commonest operation performed for obesity in Australia.
 The reduction in the volume of the stomach induces a feeling of fullness with a greatly reduced volume of food.

-• Sleeve gastrectomy in its present form has been performed for about 8 years, but has been around longer than that as the first part of an older two part operation
+• Sleeve gastrectomy in its present form has been performed for about 15 years, but has been around longer than that as the first part of an older two part operation.

-• Patients commonly lose around 60% of their excess weight over 18 to 24 months
+• Patients commonly lose around 55% of their excess weight over 12 to 18 months.

 • You will be able to eat (small amounts of) most food types